neopixl/RestPixl/README.md

 Provides
 ========

--Works with basics auth
+- Works with basics auth

--Works with request priority
+- Works with request priority

--Queue service available
+- Queue service available

--GET/POST/PUT/DELETE available
+- GET/POST/PUT/DELETE available

--Single instance of RestClient to have a keep alive connexion with the server
+- Single instance of RestClient to have a keep alive connexion with the server

--Works with old API
+- Works with old API

+- Uses compression & http caching on API > 13.
+- Supports in and out headers.

 How use it